Checklist For Buying A Website

 Once you have a good amount of information on the website you’d like to buy, it’s time to think about the price.
 How do you know you’re not paying too much for a website?
 That greatly depends on the purpose you’re buying it for:

-- If you’re buying it as an income source, then looking at its current income is of some value.
+– If you’re buying it as an income source, then looking at its current income is of some value.
 Be sure to scrutinize the integrity of the content (for example use Copyscape to find duplicate articles) and how well you think you’ll be able to monetize it.
 If you think you can do better, then relying on current sales figures only doesn’t make sense.
-Also find out if current advertisers will likely stay on if website changes ownership.
+Also try to find out if current advertisers will likely stay on if website changes ownership.

 - If you’re buying the site as a traffic generator for another site for example, current income may not be as important as the ability to attract the right kind of demographic traffic for you.